 Over recent years, attracting suitably qualified employees has emerged as a major success factor.
-Dr. Stephan Schmid, Partner and expert in the Strategy & Transformation division of hkp/// group, explains the background and the potential of candidate-focused recruiting.
+Leon Jacob, Senior Manager of hkp/// group, explains the background and the potential of candidate-focused recruiting.
 He also outlines the benefits of an agile approach to design, taking hkp/// as an example.

-Mr. Schmid, why is recruiting such an important issue?
+Mr. Jacob, why is recruiting such an important issue?

 When it comes to recruiting it seems, companies are acting in a far more bold and creative manner than in other HR processes.
 Is there a reason for this?

 Leon Jacob: Companies perceive fewer risks and restrictions when they are dealing with outside candidates rather than their own workforce.
 Above all, though, the demographic and digital transformation is completely changing the world – jobs now need to find candidates, not the other way around.
 Companies realize this new world calls for new approaches, and we at hkp/// group realize it too.